yDNA haplogroup L in Medieval Cherry Hinton, England

 Excavation of a Medieval Cemetery.
 Ancient DNA revealed.

-yDNA haplogroup L is NOT seen as European.
-It is seen as an Asian genetic marker.
-The males of two English families share my own mutations: BROOKER of Oxfordshire and CHANDLER of Basingstoke, Hampshire.
-Following the Chandlers of Basingstoke, my closest matches are men from Iran, Iraq, Saudi Arabia, Turkey, India, and Lebanon.
 Consequently, when I saw that FTDNA had given me Ancient Connections from here in England, I at first thought it a mistake.
 Yet there they were, two excavated skeletons from a medieval cemetery in Cherry Hinton, Cambridgeshire.

 Were they relatives / ancestors of the Brooker and Chandler lines?

 I investigated.
-These two human remains (both tested by tooth root), dating between 940 CE and 1170 CE, and coded Cherry Hinton 919 and 936 had the M349 and B374 variants.
+These two human remains dating between 940 CE and 1170 CE, and coded Cherry Hinton 919 and 936 had the M349 and B374 variants.
 I can best demonstrate our paternal relationship by a plan:

 The most recent mutation shared by both myself, and these Medieval Cambridgeshire Men, is M317.
 The TMRCA (Time of most recent common ancestor) to all descendants, is I'm afraid, 12,700 years ago.
 The M317 variant first formed 18,100 years ago.
 Therefore, I and the Cherry Hinton men, last shared a common paternal line at the end of the last Ice Age.
-I would suggest that he lived somewhere between Anatolia, Syria, Afghanistan and Pakistan.
-Both my own SK1412, and his M349 formed around 12,700 years before present.
+I would suggest that our common yDNA ancestors lived somewhere between Anatolia, Syria, Afghanistan and Pakistan.
+Both my own SK1412, and their M349 formed around 12,700 years before present.
 We cannot share our direct paternal lines before 10,700 BCE.

 What do we know about these Medieval men?
 I have scoured the excavation reports and data sheets: